duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 Algorithm
 ---------

-Hamburger, Thompson and Weil (1967) :cite:`hamburger1967computation` propose a simple bisection algorithm to find the minimal and maximal roots (i.e. :math:`\beta_0` and :math:`\alpha_0`) of the function :math:`\gamma \mapsto V(M(\gamma))`.
+:cite:`hamburger1967computation` propose a simple bisection algorithm to find the minimal and maximal roots (i.e. :math:`\beta_0` and :math:`\alpha_0`) of the function :math:`\gamma \mapsto V(M(\gamma))`.